rng-guy/NFSMWBartender/README.md

 * how quickly the green "EVADE" bar fills once all cops have lost sight of you,
 * at what time interval you gain passive bounty,
 * the maximum combo-bounty multiplier for destroying cops quickly,
+* whether cops in non-player pursuits can request ground supports,
 * the internal cooldown for non-Strategy roadblock requests,
 * the internal cooldown for Strategy requests,
 * what vehicles spawn through HeavyStrategy 3 (the ramming SUVs),